http4k/http4k/src/docs/guide/howto/secure_and_auth_http/index.md

-title: http4k How-to: Authentication types for HTTP
+title: http4k How-to: Authentication for HTTP services
-description: Recipes for how to secure and authenticate into HTTP services
+description: Recipes for how to secure and authenticate HTTP services

 ### Gradle setup